(the organization) offers open-source software (Damon

 - Large DataSets.
 When the PyTables option is used in Damon, it becomes (somewhat) possible to analyze fairly large datasets which might otherwise have trouble fitting in memory.
 What is fairly large?
 Say, a million rows by a thousand columns (though even this is becoming small by modern standards).

 - Open-Source.
-Damon is available under the Gnu Affero General Public License (Gnu AGPL).
-That means you have access to the source code and can modify it, distribute it, post it as part of a larger web application -- anything you like, for free, so long as anyone to whom you expose Damon (or a derivative work) gets access to the complete code under the same conditions.
+Damon is available under the Apache License 2.0.
+That means you have access to the source code and can modify it, distribute it, post it as part of a larger web application -- anything you like -- for free in perpetuity with minimal requirements.

 - Tabular.
 Damon currently handles only tabular data designs (row entities x column entities).
 This means it only does 2- facet analysis, also called "2-way" and "2-tensor".